eternalthinker/kami-solver/README.md

 kami.solve_i() # Finds solution and minimal number of moves required
 ```

 Following is an example involving more regions.
-This could run for a few seconds due to the size of the puzzle:
+As the number of steps increase, the solver could run for a few seconds due to the size of the puzzle:

 <img src="https://github.com/eternalthinker/kami-solver/blob/master/kami-2-puzzle-examples/kami3_regions.jpg" width="250px"/>